What is the main source of law authorising this entity form?

 What are the general corporate tax rates?
 (Specify if there is a national versus local distinction).

-Companies may be required to pay national taxes such as (i) withholding tax, (ii) Statement of foreign assets and (iii) Value added tax.
+Companies may be required to pay additional national taxes such as (i) withholding tax and (ii) Value Added Tax (VAT).

-Additionally, companies may be required to pay local taxes such as a withholding of industry and commerce tax.
+Additionally, companies may be required to pay local taxes over the annual gross income such as (i) industry and commerce tax and (ii) withholding of industry and commerce tax.

 Summary of any specific matters, e.g. recent or prospective major legal developments